yard

 Roots need air pockets in the soil; when the ground stays saturated, water fills every gap and the roots suffocate.

-Clay-heavy beds and low spots in the yard hold moisture longer, so they become prime trouble zones for root rot on crops like broccoli transplants and cabbage starts.
+Clay-heavy beds and low spots in the yard hold moisture longer, so they become prime trouble zones for root rot on crops like broccoli transplants.
+Young cabbage starts run into the same problem there.

 Raised beds drain faster, which helps in rainy climates but means you must watch for underwatering during hot spells.